prologos1/minidocker/README.md

 ```

 ## configuration
-3306 port for mysql connection with empty password for login with root
+3306 port for mysql connection with empty password for root login.

-build include phpmyadmin on page http://localhost:9001/
+The build includes phpMyAdmin on page http://localhost:9001/

-mysql and phpmyadmin with latest version
+> Note: mysql and phpMyAdmin with latest version

 ## usage
 The "src" folder contains your own sandbox scripts